 In the world of computer vision, it is very common to find images where, among other objects or environments, text also appears.
 Sometimes, it is of special interest to be able to read it, so its segmentation from the rest of the image is of great importance.

-The degree of difficulty of text detection varies greatly depending on the environment.
+The degree of difficulty of text detection in images varies greatly depending on the environment.
 That is, it is not the same to detect text from an image in a “controlled environment” where the text position is known and it is clearly differentiated from the rest of the image, than in a “natural environment”.
 In the latter, a series of factors interfere that greatly hinder the segmentation of the text, such as the noise of the camera with which the image is obtained, the poor lighting of the scene or the blurred frames that occur, for instance, if the camera is not stable.

 In addition to the problems already mentioned, there is also the difficulty of locating the text within the image since it can appear in different positions and orientations.
 Once it has been located, each character must be carefully segmented in order to obtain a correct reading of the text.